kejonaMC/CrossplatForms/README.md

   * Custom Forms: Actions are triggered, and the response of each component is available as a placeholder
 * Inventory menus.
 Trigger different Actions depending on the button pressed
 * Access Items for players that trigger Actions when clicked in hand
-* Register new commands that trigger Actions
+* Register custom commands that trigger Actions
 * Trigger Actions when existing commands are executed
 * Broad placeholder support